HorizLabs/server/documentation/API/tests.md

         - `start_time`: Start time of the test, in Unix time as seconds.
         - `end_time`: End time of the test, in Unix time as milliseconds.
         - `id`: ID of the test that is being updated
     - **Returns**:
         - coreStatus, message
     - **Status**:
+        - Depends on the coreStatus and message, list are:
+            - coreStatus: 'UPDATED_TEST', message: 'Updated test information successfully'
+            - coreStatus: 'NOT_ALLOWED_ROLE', message: 'You are not allowed to update a test.'
+            - coreStatus: 'ERROR', message: 'An error has occurred.'\*

+- `DELETE` /api/tests
+    - **Description**: Delete tests and all content associated with a test.
+    - **Parameters**:
+        - `test_id`: ID of the test to be deleted
+        - `confirmation`: true or false for acknowledging that the content will be deleted
+    - **Returns**:
+        - coreStatus, message
+    - **Status**: